 Be sure to stick around for the daily gunfight.
 Right in front of the Irma Hotel, there is a daily gunfight enactment for free.
 Yes, it is community theatre and, yes, it is cheesy, but it is still a bunch of fun.
 If you want a reserved seat, speak to the folks at the Cody Trolley about getting one.
 They run $2 and will put you upfront and center for the action.

-Shops line the streets with plenty of western appeal, along with several bars and restaurants.
+Shops line the streets with plenty of western apparel, along with several bars and restaurants.
 There are a couple of breweries and a winery/distillery, as well.

 Leaving out from the Irma Hotel is the Cody Trolley Tours.
 The tour lasts about an hour and takes you on an incredibly informative tour of the city.
 We are not normally fans of tours like this, but the tour guides packed it with good information.